PoserDungeon2003/WordSearchingGame/README.md

 ### Step 3: Launch Unity Editor

-After installing the Unity Editor, launch it.
-The editor should look like this:
+After installing the Unity Editor, launch the project from Unity Hub

-### Step 4: Open Game Scene
+### Step 4: Open Main Menu Scene

-In the project tab, navigate to the `Scenes` folder and open `GameScene`.
+In the project tab, navigate to the `Scenes` folder and open `MainMenu`.

 ### Step 5: Start the Game